Don’t wait for the system out there to change — make your own rules and live in the economy you want right now.

 “Hi Ken, I’m Alanna.
 You don’t know me, but I’ve got lots of ideas.
 And I think that lots of other people in this company do, too.”

-He understood that way of thinking, but he just couldn’t hear us.
-He wasn’t connected to us.
+He understood that way of thinking, but he usually couldn’t hear us.
+He wasn’t connected directly.

-He wrote me back: “Great!
+He wrote back: “Great!
 Let’s have a call.”

 I logged off the phones to get on the conference call.
 Paul came over like, “What are you doing?
 Get back on the phones.”
 I said, “Oh no, it’s cool, I’m just having a conference call with the COO.”